-We need innovation to help us climb the ladder of human needs, on our way to reach the final step… Innovation is there to bring us this advantage: Like a seed it holds the key to continuity.
-For our economy and society it creates value and prosperity, and in our economic system it‘s a mean to sustain against competition.
+We need innovation to help us climb the ladder of human needs, on our way to reach the final step… Innovation is there to bring us this advantage: Like a seed, it holds the key to continuity.
+For our economy and society, it creates value and prosperity, and in our economic system, it‘s a measure to sustain against the competition.

 Newton delivered the dominating formula to describe effectiveness in the agricultural and industrial age:

 Work = Force x Distance